 St. Thomas students may study at Osaka Gakuin for an entire year; semester study is NOT available.
 The Japanese academic year runs from October to July.
 Fall semester runs from October to February, and spring semester runs from mid April to late July.
 Winter vacation is about two weeks long in late December and early January.

-OGU offers up to two full scholarships each year to eligible St. Thomas students.
-These scholarships include tuition and room.
+OGU sometimes offers up to two tuition scholarships each year to eligible St. Thomas students.
+Check with the Office of Study Abroad for availability.
 In addition to the language requirement, candidates for the scholarships must have a 3.0 GPA or higher.
 To apply for the scholarship, you must complete a study abroad application and have an interview with the selection committee.
 Interviews for these scholarships are normally conducted in March and the awards are announced in April.

 Students have the option to live in a homestay or a student dorm.
 A homestay allows the student not only to learn about everyday Japanese life, but also to have firsthand experience in communicating with native Japanese speakers.
 Students have breakfast and the evening meal provided by their homestay.